All the documents you need to start your Data Protection Program

 Now, let’s explore each of the 5 steps in more detail.

 1. Identify where your risks are

 You can’t manage what you can’t see.
 This is why the first step to Insider Risk Management is to look across the three vectors of risk – files, vectors, and users – to see where you’re vulnerable to Insider Risk.
-Use the 10 Question Insider Risk Self-Assessment to identify where the biggest gaps in your Insider Risk posture are today.
+Use the Insider Risk Calculator to identify where the biggest gaps in your Insider Risk posture are today.
 This will become the baseline from which you measure IRM program effectiveness.

 Technology can make this easier.
 Contact our Insider Risk experts to get started with using Code42 Incydr to help assess your Insider Risk.

 2. Define your risk tolerance

 Now that you have the context to know where your data is exposed to Insider Risk, it’s time to define what your organization considers trusted and untrusted activity.
 Partnering with the lines of business leaders is paramount to defining risk tolerance.
 Only the business leader knows what exposure and exfiltration risk matters most to them and what devices, destinations and users they trust.
 More importantly, what they do not trust.